Want to get rid of the guess-work of applying and interviewing for your first nursing job?

 What if you could hear what they really think?
 (Not what a hospital has pre-approved for them to say in some marketing video.)

 What if you knew exactly what to expect, how to navigate the interview with confidence and poise while showcasing your authentic skills, and how to structure your resume?

 What if you could watch a video example of a terrible, so-so, and an amazing interview?

-So… if you don’t have any nursing experience, haven’t even graduated from nursing school, and don’t even have a license yet - what do you talk about in an interview?
+And, here's the big question: If you don’t have any nursing experience (outside of clinicals), haven’t even graduated from nursing school, and don’t even have a license yet - what do you talk about in an interview?

 What do you even put on a resume in the first place?

 How do you even begin to figure this all out… especially when you’re so busy with trying to get through school in the first place?

 Introducing the FreshRN® Nursing Resumes & Interviews Course

 The self-paced online course for nursing students looking to land their very first job right out of nursing school